How Is Conflict Changing?

 - examine the legacy of three decades of conflict in Northern Ireland to make sense of what happens after conflicts end; and

-- learn about the North Atlantic Treaty Organization and how alliances serve as powerful deterrents to conflict.
+- learn about the North Atlantic Treaty Organization (NATO) and how alliances serve as powerful deterrents to conflict.